Homelessness is a complex issue but it is not an unsolvable problem. It can be ended and philanthropy has a vital role

 Further, the number of unaccompanied homeless youth is one of the most difficult to pinpoint because they are largely unconnected to public services, such as emergency shelters that often serve only adults or families.
-The U.S. Department of Education reported that around 1.3 million homeless students were enrolled in local schools in the 2013-2014 academic year.
+According to the Voices of Homeless Youth Count, approximately 1 in 10 young adults (ages 18-25) and 1 in 30 youth (ages 13-17) experienced homelessness over the course of a year.

 What Works to End Homelessness